What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Selection Theorems under Partial Observability

 However, we may ask what further assumptions we need to recover the predictive state, in an analogous manner to the fully observed case of Theorem~\ref{thm:fo_avg_stoch}, assuming average regret and stochastic policies.

 First, we show that recovery is not possible in our current setup with single bets (even under optimal policies), showing that under our assumptions, Theorem~\ref{thm:predictive} is maximally strong: \begin{proposition}[No generic predictive-state recovery from fair bets] Even exact optimal query access to the fair betting goals $g_T$ does not, in general, identify the predictive state $\eta_{\mathcal T}(h)$.
 Indeed, there exist finite POMDPs $E_p,E_q$ with $|\mathcal X|=4$, a history $h$ with the same last observation in both environments, and parameters $p\neq q$ in $(\tfrac12,1)$ such that for every test $T$ the unique optimal bet for $g_T$ at $h$ is the same in $E_p$ and $E_q$, while $p_T^{E_p}(h)\neq p_T^{E_q}(h)$ for some test $T$.
-Consequently, from the family of fair betting decisions alone one cannot, in general, recover the predictive state, and hence not a PSR. \end{proposition}
+Consequently, from the family of fair betting decisions alone one cannot, in general, recover the predictive state, and hence not a PSR. \end{proposition} This finite-POMDP separation non-vacuously motivates Theorem~\ref{thm:po-threshold-recovery}: identical fair-bet behavior can hide different predictive states, while threshold queries recover their magnitudes.

-Next, we show that if we extend the tests to ask the \emph{same} test across \emph{multiple} thresholds, predictive state recovery is possible, as the agent's response curve across thresholds reveals the actual magnitude of $p_T(h)$, and average regret then forces those probabilities to be recoverable: \begin{theorem}[Predictive-state recovery from threshold bets] Fix $\ell\ge 1$, and suppose $D$ is supported on tests $T=(\alpha,W)$ with $|\alpha|\le \ell$.
-For each test $T$ and each threshold $\lambda\in[0,1]$, define the \emph{threshold betting goal} $g_{T,\lambda}$ by modifying $g_T$ as follows: if the agent reports $L$, success is as in $g_T$; if the agent reports $R$, success occurs via an independent reference lottery with success probability $\lambda$.
+Next, we show that if we extend the tests to ask the \emph{same} test across \emph{multiple} thresholds, predictive state recovery is possible, as the agent's response curve across thresholds reveals the actual magnitude of $p_T(h)$, and average regret then forces those probabilities to be recoverable: \paragraph{Threshold-bet setup.} For a test $T=(\alpha,W)$ and threshold $\lambda\in[0,1]$, let $g_{T,\lambda}$ be the bet comparing the test success probability $p_T(h)$ against an independent lottery of success probability $\lambda$.
 Write